 Recently, the 32GB LRDIMM modules from Samsung Electronics enabled by iMB (isolation memory buffer) from Inphi entered the limelight after they performed impressively in a benchmark for load-reduced-dual-inline memory modules (LRDIMMs) with Inphi’s Isolation Memory Buffer (iMBTM) technology.
 The modules doubled server capacity boosting performance by an impressive 275 percent.

-, carried out by Principled Technologies, features an IBM System x3750 M4 server based on Intel Xeon processor E5-4600 that supports up to 1.5TB of LRDIMM memory operating at 1333 MT/s and 1.35v.
+The benchmarking, carried out by Principled Technologies, features an IBM System x3750 M4 server based on Intel Xeon processor E5-4600 that supports up to 1.5TB of LRDIMM memory operating at 1333 MT/s and 1.35v.
 The system was then loaded with IBM x3750 M4 that supported multiple instances of virtual machines on VMware vSphere 5 and each running Microsoft Windows Server 2008 R2 with 50GB of Microsoft SQL Server 2012 database.
-The benchmarking

 The test experiment ran on 384GB of regular registered DIMMs or RDIMMS to gauge the systems overall performance after which the RDIMMS were replaced with the iMB-enabled Samsung LRDIMMs.
 It was then that the impressive performance of the 32GB Samsung modules was realized.

 Commenting on the results of the test, Paul Washkewicz, VP of marketing for Inphi’s Computing and Storage products said, "These benchmark results validate LRDIMMs in general and, in particular, what we at Inphi are committed to achieving with our iMB technology."